jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 **Key Knowledge Areas:**

 - Differences between Windows, OS X and Linux
+  What are the differences between Windows, OS X and Linux?
 - Distribution life cycle management
+  What is distribution life cycle management?

 **The following is a partial list of the used files, terms and utilities:**

 - GUI versus command line, desktop configuration
+  What is GUI?
+  What is command line?
+  What is desktop configuration?
 - Maintenance cycles, beta and stable
+  What are maintenance cycles?
+  What is beta?
+  What is stable?

 ### 4.2 Understanding Computer Hardware Weight: 2